 16 Special Committees can be established by the President with approval of the Board to support the Board in its tasks and functions, such as facilitating nominations for Board positions (Nominating Committee) and assessing nominations for honours and awards (Honours and Awards Committee).
 Committees consist of a chair and at least two other members, and may differ with regard to their duration and scope:

 16.1 The Management Committee (MC), a permanent committee comprising the President (chair), Vice-Presidents, Immediate Past President, Executive Director, one of the Division Co-Coordinators, one of the President’s Nominees and, as observers, the Chair of the Congress Organizing Committee and the Chair of the Congress Scientific Committee.
-The MC acts between Board meetings and has the responsibility, inter alia, of advising the Board on overall policy, assisting the Board and preparing materials for upcoming meetings and Congresses, including the IUFRO World Congress, regional congresses and other major IUFRO events.
-The MC oversees the finances of the Union and, excluding the President and the Executive Director, verifies the use of funds according to the aims of the Union.
+The MC acts between Board meetings and has the responsibility, inter alia, of advising the Board on overall policy, assisting the Board and preparing materials for upcoming meetings and Congresses, including the IUFRO World Congress, regional congresses and other major IUFRO events, and overseeing the activities of the Special Programmes, Projects and IUFRO-led International Initiatives.The MC oversees the finances of the Union and, excluding the President and the Executive Director, verifies the use of funds according to the aims of the Union.

 16.2 Other permanent committees, acting over the full Board period;